Adopted by Resolution of Council on 19 April 2022. For Review April 2024.

 2. Role of the Sports Hall of Fame Advisory Committee

-- Benchmarking against existing Sports Hall of Fame/Museums.
+- Benchmarking against existing Sports Hall of Fames/Museums

-- Identification of Sports Hall of Fame inductees by developing a criteria and nomination process.
+- Identification of potential Sports Hall of Fame inductees

-- Confirmation of key stakeholders including major, minor and event sponsors.
+- Identify and recommend key stakeholders and partners, including major, minor and event sponsors

 3. Sports Hall of Fame Advisory Committee Membership